Jumitti/MacMenu-qBittorrent/README.md

 ![PyPI version](https://img.shields.io/pypi/v/macmenuqbt?label=PyPI%20Version)

-MacMenu-qBittorrent is a lightweight macOS menu bar app that connects to qBittorrent's Web UI and displays active torrents with their progress directly in your Mac menu bar.
+MacMenu-qBittorrent is a lightweight macOS menu bar app that connects to qBittorrent's Web UI and displays active torrents with their progress and other stuff directly in your Mac menu bar.

 ---